Opportunities for Meat Chicken Farmers

 Biosecurity/quarantine is an integral part of any successful poultry production system.
 Biosecurity refers to those measures taken to prevent or control the introduction and spread of infectious agents to a flock.
 Such infectious agents, whether they cause clinical or sub clinical disease, significantly reduce the productivity, profitability and long term financial viability of a poultry operation.
 Biosecurity is an essential element of good animal husbandry practice.

 Since 2002, the meat chicken industry has had a national biosecurity manual for contract chicken growers which in was substantially updated in 2010.
-It is currently undergoing its second revision, and the new manual is expected to be approved by the end of 2018.
+It is currently undergoing its second revision, and the new manual is expected to be approved by mid-2019.

 Guidelines for Growers